Table of Contents

 Note: Before going to start static and current electricity, we first understand what is charge?

-Electric charge:- Electric charge is an intrinsic property of the elementary particles like electrons, protons, etc. of which all the objects are made up of, it is because of these electric charges that various objects exert a strong electric force of attraction or repulsion on each other.
+Electric charge is an intrinsic property of the elementary particles like electrons, protons, etc. of which all the objects are made up, it is because of these electric charges that various objects exert a strong electric force of attraction or repulsion on each other.

-Example: Suppose we take a wire made of copper, so atomic number of copper atom is Z=29,so Z=number of proton(+e)=no of electron(-e)=29,so in CU 29 proton(+e) and electron(-e) they bound each other tightly so, Net Charge=0.
+Example: Suppose we take a wire made of copper, so the atomic number of a copper atom is Z=29, so Z=number of proton(+e)=no of electron(-e)=29, so in CU 29 proton(+e) and electron(-e) they bound each other tightly so, Net Charge=0.

 Charge Behaviour:-

-"Now we understand what is charge now we going to understand static & current electricity"
+"Now we understand what is a charge now we going to understand static & current electricity"

 1:-Static Electricity:-(charge remains at rest, they not move)

 Static electricity is an imbalance of electric charges within or on the surface of a material.
-The charge remains until it is able to move on away by means of an electric current or electrical discharge.
+The charge remains until it can move away using an electric current or electrical discharge.

 Example:-Lightning which we see in the sky during the rainy season also involves static electricity